andeek/protoshiny/README.md

 ![](man/figures/README-image_labels.gif)

-If you would lie your initial view of the dendrogram to be a dynamic cut (provided by the `dynamicTreeCut` package), you can choose the minimum size of the final clusters resulting from the cut.
+If you would like your initial view of the dendrogram to be a dynamic cut (provided by the `dynamicTreeCut` package), you can choose the minimum size of the final clusters resulting from the cut.

 ![](man/figures/README-dynamic_cut.gif)